 Mateo Sol beautifully explains who an empath is.
 He describes an empath as a being of immense depth, wisdom, and compassion.
 He further says that they are a pioneer and trailblazer of humanity, a model for others on how to be sensitive and powerful.
 “All the strength and love they need is already within them, waiting to be discovered.”

 An empath is essentially different from a person who is empathetic.
 Therefore, while empathy, as Dr. Judith Orloff, author of The Empath’s Survival Guide, explained in a piece on YourTango, is “The experience of understanding another person’s thoughts, feelings, and condition from his or her point of view.”
-Empath is not just a person who is empathetic towards others; instead they are also highly sensitive souls that often act as an angst-absorbing sponge in different interactions with people throughout their lifetime.
+An empath is not just a person who is empathetic towards others; instead, they are also highly sensitive souls that often act as an angst-absorbing sponge in different interactions with people throughout their lifetime.

 Have you ever felt an instant mental connection with an absolute stranger?
-Have you met strangers who have absolutely no reason to trust you with their personal information yet they reveal all to you?
+Have you met strangers who have absolutely no reason to trust you with their personal information yet they reveal it all to you?
 Have you noticed people dumping their struggle stories at your feet?
 If the answers to these questions are ‘yes’ then you might be an empath.
-If you are not familiar with the term and wondering what an empath is supposed to mean, you are about to find out.
+If you are not familiar with the term and wondering what it’s supposed to mean, you are about to find out.

 Though they always stand for people through thick and thin, they find very few people who can reciprocate to their level of care and affection.
 They are often told that they are too sensitive and need to toughen up.

-Learning to prioritize one’s valence and working on it will help the empaths avoid burnout.
+Learning to prioritize one’s well-being and working on it will help them avoid burnout.

 Empaths can feel overwhelmed in crowded places.
-They prefer one to one interactions or small group meetings instead of large crowds.
-Most of the empaths are introverts.
+They prefer one-to-one interactions or small group meetings instead of large crowds, and most of them are introverts.
 They are so overwhelmed by their exploding inner world that the buzzing external environment seems to be too clamorous for them.

-Even if an empath is extroverted, he/she likes to limit his/her time in social gatherings to make peace with their inner turmoil.
+Even if they are extroverted, they like to limit their time in social gatherings to make peace with their inner turmoil.